-The fundamental paradigm of pervasive and ubiquitous computing, namely that computers disappear from the user's consciousness and recede into the background, is sometimes seen as an attempt to have technology infiltrate everyday life unnoticed by the general public in order to circumvent any possible social resistance (Araya 1995, p.
-236).
-Yet beyond any perceived sinister motives (which might be easy enough to counter), a widespread public acceptance of ubiquitous computing also rests on issues of an almost philosophical nature, such as the fundamental nature of smart objects or our changing relationship with our environment.
+The fundamental paradigm of ambient intelligence, namely that computers disappear from the user's consciousness and recede into the background, is sometimes seen as an attempt to have technology infiltrate everyday life unnoticed by the general public in order to circumvent any possible social resistance [7].
+Yet beyond any perceived sinister motives (which might be easy enough to counter), a widespread public acceptance of ambient intelligence also rests on issues of an almost philosophical nature, such as the fundamental nature of smart objects or our changing relationship with our environment.